pascomnet/documentation/site/content/release-notes/pascom18/_index.en.md

 ### Discountinued Siemens Unify optiPoint Support

 Due to non-existing encryption for voice and provisioning, Siemens Unify optiPoint endpoint support has been discontinued.

+## Release 18.01 (09.10.2018)

+**Overview**

+- TAPI and further third-party XMPP-clients are now able to connect to the server again, without connection loss
+- the pascom appliance can be restarted proberly
+- customized mail server settings remain after a reboot

+**MODIFICATIONS:**

+- MD-11016 - Custom mail server gets lost after reboot
+- MD-11037 - Fix XMPP Version check for clients
+- MD-11040 - Red mini appliance fails to startup properly, containers are not running
+- MD-11041 - Can not add a beronet gateway with only one interface
+- MD-11048 - Self signed certificate change after appliance update
+- MD-11049 - Add restic binary to host firmware

 ## Release 18.00 (20.09.2018)